Earn a high school diploma through the library

 The Spokane County Library District has joined a nationwide online program that will allow local residents to earn their high school diplomas and prepare for college.

 The online program, called Gale Presents: Excel Adult High School, allows people to take and complete online classes at their own pace and on their own schedule.
-Those who complete the program will receive a high school diploma, not a GED certificate, said Public Services Manager Stacey Goddard.
+Those who complete the program will receive a high school diploma, not a GED certificate, Public Services Manager Stacey Goddard said.

 “Some people really want to circle back and prove to themselves that they can earn that high school diploma,” Goddard said.